Home > Guides > Best budget wireless microphone systems:

 They’re just as utilized for musicians, but it’s not just musical artists that use them.
 They’re popular for theater, broadcast, and streaming as well.

-Let’s take a look at five of the best wireless microphone systems under $500.
+Let’s take a look at five of the best budget wireless microphone systems under $500.
 And if you’re looking for some models that are a little more sophisticated, check out our rundown of the best wireless microphones over $500.

 Shure BLX24R SM58

-Best wireless microphone system under $500 overall
+Best budget wireless microphone system overall

 Shure BLX24R/SM58